Manual Scavenging and the Swachh Bharat Story

 Make it the law to ensure our sanitation workers get full-body safety equipment.

-Make it a criminal offence for companies and contractors, housing societies, business complexes, and government offices who flout this law.
+Make it a criminal offense for companies, contractors, housing societies, business complexes, and government offices that flout this law.

 And yes, increase the wages for sanitation workers.